 “When working on a particular story, find an image (or better yet create one) that evokes something crucial to the story,” writes Susan Reynolds in How Images Can Fire Up Your Writing Brain on the Psychology Today website.
 “Meditate on the image prior to writing.
 This kind of ‘stimulation prepping’ will fire up your writing brain, particularly the neurons focused on the work at hand.
 Once global ignition occurs—whether it’s focused on characterization, plots, setting, and so on—firing up the particular neurons connected to the story you are crafting fuels your imagination.”

 Before you write your blog post or article – even when you’re still searching for Valentine’s Day article ideas – take time to meditate on a Cupid, sweetheart, or heart-related image that resonates with you.
 Your brain will come up with its own creative ideas, and you’ll find the writing process easier.
 Why?
 Because your brain’s cognitive functions will be activated by the heart-shaped chocolates, red Cupid, or other February 14 image.
 Cognitive scientists have also found that viewing visual art activates the brain’s reward circuit, which will provide positive reinforcement for your writing or blogging…and this reward system may keep your passion for writing alive forever.

-2. Write a “Top 10 Valentine’s Day Gift Ideas” article (ho hum, but popular)
+2. Write a “Top 10 Valentine’s Day Gift Ideas” article (overdone, but popular)

 Top 10 articles and blog posts are tried-and-true ideas for blog posts or magazine articles, for any season or topic.